 Honestly, just keep mashing that next button.
 This is where DesktopServer really shines when compared to MAMP/XAMPP.
 Because it’s built for WordPress development specifically, the DesktopServer app is primarily a wizard that lets you install new WordPress installs under their own

-All in all, I’d say DesktopServer is perfect for WordPress site developers, though maybe a little basic for someone who needs to develop and test themes or plugins in varied deployment scenarios.
-Bonus: it’s available for Windows as well as Mac, and so far this is probably the best option that I’ve seen for Windows users (not that I’ve tested, or actually care2).
+All in all, I’d say DesktopServer works well for WordPress site developers.
+It may be a little basic for someone who needs to develop and test themes or plugins in varied deployment scenarios.
+It’s available for both Windows as well as Mac.

 DesktopServer is super easy to use and gets you up and running with WordPress in a snap, but might be a little too basic for developers who need to test in different server environments.

-Local (By Flywheel) doesn’t even come with an installer package like the other apps I’ve covered so far.
+Local Lightning doesn’t even come with an installer package like the other apps I’ve covered so far.
 Instead you just launch the app and if it’s your first time running it, you’ll be greeted with the following screen:

 Getting Up and Running with WordPress

-The virtual machine aspect of Local does make some tasks a bit more complicated.
-For example, while Local also comes with WP-CLI installed by default, you can’t just open up your site’s folder and start running WP-CLI commands, you need to SSH into the virtual machine.
-Local does make this very easy, just right click the site name in the sidebar and select “Open Site SSH”, but the experience around this as well as linking volumes into the virtual machine could be better.
+Local also comes with WP-CLI installed by default, but you can’t just open up your site’s folder and start running WP-CLI commands.
+You need to open the site shell in Local.
+Local does make this very easy, just right click the site name in the sidebar and select “Open Site Shell”.
+The experience around this could be better.

 ;;;;, • (4.5/5 semicolons)

-Local By Flywheel is almost perfect.
-It’s is the most complete UI-based local development solution for WordPress developers on the market, and it’s mind-bogglingly free.
+Local is almost perfect.
+It is the most complete UI-based local development solution for WordPress developers on the market, and it’s mind-bogglingly free.
+I would have given it a perfect 5 if WP-CLI was somehow accessible directly.

 What do you use for your local WordPress or other web development projects?
 Are there other GUI-based tools that you think I should have covered on this list?
-If you’re a CLI-purist, what CLI-based local development environments (like VVV) should I look into for the next article?
-Is there anything else you’d like to know more about when it comes to setting up your local dev environment?
+Is there anything else you’d like to know more about when it comes to setting up your local development environment?
 Let us know in the comments!